Ulala (Space Channel 5): Reception and legacy

-A cosplayer dresses as a variant of Ulala, from 2011.

 Ulala has received a generally positive reception, referred to as an icon by Liam Martin of Digital Spy and IGN staff.
 Ulala was nominated in 2000 for "Original Game Character of the Year" by the International Game Developers Association, while she was voted as one of the top ten favorite Sega characters in a fan poll.IGN staff anticipated that Ulala would be a character who stands out among American players, while later declaring that she is such a "strong character" that her design would be "instantly recognizable" on any kind of product.
 Plan B Magazine staff speculated that the Dreamcast's commercial failure was what prevented the character from achieving greater heights of popularity.
 Neboisa Radakovic of Game Revolution and Charles Herold of The New York Times both praised her for her fashion sense, with the latter stating that she is "enough by herself" to garner someone's interest in Space Channel 5.
-In 2010, Ulala was praised in the guide book, 1001 Video Games You Must Play Before You Die, calling her the "queen of the galaxy" and a "deee-lightful" protagonist -- the latter being a nod to the character's lawsuit.
+In 2010, Ulala was praised in the guide book, 1001 Video Games You Must Play Before You Die, calling her the "queen of the galaxy" and a "deee-lightful" protagonist—the latter being a nod to the character's lawsuit.
 Daniel Trock for The Gamer ranked Ulala the tenth deadliest dancing character in a video game, writing: "With her groovy moves, Ulala can control the pace of a battle, enrapturing friend and foe alike with impeccable style, then busting out her blaster when their guard is down."
 The Gamer also featured the character in their "10 Best Sega Characters of All Time," commenting positively on her association to the Dreamcast and her "iconic" design.
 Game Rant wrote positively on the character, ranking her 9th in their list of "10 Underrated Sega Heroes," writing: "While other civilians run screaming from the danger, [Ulala] calmly struts towards it.
-It’s a fearless dedication to journalism that would make Lois Lane proud."
+It's a fearless dedication to journalism that would make Lois Lane proud."